-Shore-based catch monitoring of the albacore troll fishery samples about 1% of the catch by weight based on sampling about 30 landings each fishing season.
-Given the small number of cohorts taken in this fishery, this level of sampling provides good precision on the catch-at-length estimates (e.g. mean weighted coefficient of variation of <0.20 for catch-at-length).
+Shore-based catch monitoring of the albacore troll fishery samples about 1% of the catch by weight based on sampling about 30 landings in selected fishing seasons.
+Given the small number

-Currently much of the size data for other HMS comes through the Observer Programme.
-We have coverage of our longline and purse-seine fleets and are planning for coverage aboard some albacore troll vessels.
-Our target coverage rate for the longline fishery is around 10% of effort, which should reflect approximately 10% of the HMS catch.
-Historically, our coverage of "hooks fished" is better than this 10% level, but the coverage of the domestic component of the longline fleet is lower than the charter coverage (Table 10).
+Currently much of the size data from longline, purse seine, and troll fisheries for other HMS comes through the observer and port sampling programmes.

+The target coverage rate for the longline fishery is 10% of effort, which should reflect approximately 10% of the HMS catch.
+Historically, coverage of "hooks fished" is better than this target, although the coverage of the domestic component of the longline fleet is lower than the charter coverage (Table 11).
 Japanese longline vessels operating under charter arrangements have always carried observers, but because of the long haul time of these vessels it is not possible for these observers to observe all hooks set.
-As the composition of the domestic fleet becomes more stable we envisage reaching the 10% observer target for this component of the fleet.
+As the composition of the domestic fleet becomes more stable reaching the 10% observer target for this component of the fleet will be more achievable.

-Table 10: Hooks observed from the New Zealand longline fishery as a percentage of hooks set.
+Table 11: Hooks observed from the New Zealand longline fishery as a percentage of hooks set.

 Calendar year Domestic Charter (Japanese) Charter (Aust.)
 Total

 2004 2.4 90.8 21.6

 2005 4.8 88.1 18.7

 2006 3.2 88.7 83.0 18.0

 2007 7.0 54.7 25.3 25.2

 2008 9.2 44.7 18.2

+2009 7.2 81.25 26.0

-The shore-based port sampling programme, includes the primary species taken in longline fisheries (e.g. bigeye and yellowfin tuna and southern and Pacific bluefin tunas).
-The sampling programme obtained individual processed weights for 77%, 73% and 53% of the total landed catch in 2007-08 of swordfish, bigeye tuna and yellowfin tuna respectively (Table 11).
-The commercial landings of striped marlin are presented in Table 12.
+The shore-based port sampling programme includes the primary species taken in longline fisheries (e.g. bigeye and yellowfin tuna and southern and Pacific bluefin tunas).
+The sampling programme obtained individual processed weights for 65%, 72% and 68% of the total landed catch in 2009 of swordfish, bigeye tuna and yellowfin tuna respectively (Table 12).

-Table 11: Number and percent of swordfish and large tunas sampled for fishing years 2006-07 and 2007-08.
+Table 12: Number and percent of swordfish and large tunas sampled for calendar years 2008 and 2009. \ = preliminary data.